jheyman/blog/pages/VisioAutoCompute/index.md

 ![custom field]({{ site.baseurl }}/assets/images/VisioAutoCompute/customfield.png)

-As a result, the box's text will now reflect its shape data value whenever if changes. <br><br>
+As a result, the box's text will now reflect its shape data value whenever if changes. <br>

 Another possible alternative would be to use **custom callouts**, also available in visio standard, and allowing to display shape data values.